basetenlabs/truss-examples/trt-llm-engine-builder-templates/llama-3_1-70b-instruct/low_ttft/README.md

 # Llama 3.1 70B Instruct using TensorRT-LLM with Low TTFT

-This directory is [Truss](https://truss.baseten.co/) template for deploying model Llama 3.1 70b Instruct using our TensorRT-LLM (TRTLLM) [engine builder](https://docs.baseten.co/performance/engine-builder-overview).
+This directory is [Truss](https://truss.baseten.co/) template for deploying model Llama 3.1 70B Instruct using our TensorRT-LLM (TRT-LLM) [engine builder](https://docs.baseten.co/performance/engine-builder-overview).
 This configuration is optimized for low Time to First Token (TTFT) scenarios.

 ## Use case